Palak Paneer | Palak Tofu | Tofu Or Paneer In Spinach Gravy

 Palak paneer subzi with paneer cubes

-This time when I redid the recipe, I did not have the privilege to use home grown spinach.
-Last week we had been to the Vietnamese stores in Oklahoma City and I could not resist the fresh bunches of spinach in the store.
-I bought couple of bunches and made Palak Paneer for dinner.
+This time, when I redid the recipe, I did not have the privilege to use home-grown spinach.
+Last week, we had been to the Vietnamese stores in Oklahoma City, and I could not resist the fresh bunches of spinach in the store.
+I bought a couple of bunches and made Palak Paneer for dinner.

-I am still leaving the fresh spinach picture from my last post as I don't want to miss on that memory.
-The rest of the pictures are updated as I did not have any step by step cooking pictures.
+I am still leaving the fresh spinach picture from my last post, as I don't want to miss that memory.
+The rest of the pictures are updated, as I did not have any step-by-step cooking pictures.

 fresh spinach leaves from garden